ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 <br>

-**Takeaway:** Both platforms offer compelling pricing options however Stripe may be slightly cheaper in the long run depending on your choice of payment gateway.
+**Takeaway:** Both platforms offer compelling pricing options however Stripe may be slightly cheaper in the long run depending on your choice of payment gateway and amount of sales.

 ### Admin Dashboard